AnalyticsCLI Privacy Policy

 Email: contact@wotaso.com

-Privacy contact: [privacy email]
+Privacy contact: contact@wotaso.com

 2. Scope of this Privacy Policy

-This Privacy Policy applies to visitors of our landing page, users who create or use a AnalyticsCLI account, and business contacts who communicate with us regarding our services.
+This Privacy Policy applies to visitors of our landing page, users who create or use an AnalyticsCLI account, and business contacts who communicate with us regarding our services.
 It does not replace our customers' own privacy notices for data they collect through their apps or websites.

 3. Core hosting in Germany